This is Your Body (and Brain) on GlutenUpdated: August 24, 2017Healthy Living, Healthy Pregnancy, Baby & Child

 Stop.
 Eating.
 Gluten.
 Now.

 There are many wonderful and freely available guides to converting to a gluten free life, but the basic principle is to eliminate rye, barley, wheat, and unspecified oats.
 The difficulty is in identifying the hidden sources of gluten in sauces, condiments, soups, and flavorings.
+Caution: it’s also found in many meat substitute products such as seitan.
 Essentially, going gluten-free should mean eliminating processed food from your life, which is why I have a low threshold to also recommend elimination of co-reactive foods like dairy (casein), corn, soy, and in some cases legumes (including peanuts), and gluten free grains like rice and millet.
 After gut healing, quinoa, amaranth, and buckwheat may be less stimulatory as they are technically dicots and may not overlap as much with monocot grains.
 For emergencies, the enzyme DPPIV is available over the counter and may help aid in the digestion of gluten grains with “accidental” exposure.

 Here is a great guide to pesticide free shopping, and a guide to avoiding genetically modified foods.